 Policy requirements:

 Federal government policy assumes that connectivity is in place and assumes people can access services through the Internet.
-However, this is not the case. he NDIS can provide services to remote areas, but assumes adequate telecommunications are in place and does not include the costs of providing connectivity.
+However, this is not the case.
+For example, the NDIS can provide services to remote areas, but assumes adequate telecommunications are in place and does not include the costs of providing connectivity in NDIS participant IFPs.
 In a remote community in East Arnhem a profoundly deaf young man can access support services to learn sign language if he had access to video conferencing.
 Currently the community does not have Internet access to allow this support via video conferencing.
 NDIS needs to recognise the costs of providing services remotely and policy should be changed accordingly.

 Recommendation 13: The NT government needs a policy agenda to keep pace with emerging technology and innovation.
 For example, facilitating employees working from home and decentralised locations, recognising GP consultations via video conferencing as a legitimate billing item for Medicare; and offering alternative access to services apart from Internet to remote Territorians.